 In the case of dual purpose trips, University travellers must arrange their own travel insurance for all private travel days.

 Accompanying spouses, partners and dependants of travellers that are University employees as well as undergraduate and postgraduate students (including research students) are advised to obtain their own travel insurance for their leisure/private travel.

 Students travelling internationally for study exchange are covered for the duration of their official semester period.
 The travel cover includes one week immediately before and after official semester start and end dates and a maximum of one week for any official semester breaks.
 A student is responsible for making their own travel insurance arrangements for any travel periods falling outside the periods stated above.

 Travellers may access the University's insurer for private travel.
 For more information, please see the Chubb Travel Insurance Australia website (opens in a new window).

 Please complete the Travel Insurance Claim Form (PDF, 328.41 KB) (opens in a new window).
-The Travel Claims - what to submit (PDF, 61.05 KB) (opens in a new window) may help you decide what documents need to be including depending on the type of claim.
+The Travel Claims - what to submit (PDF, 61.05 KB) (opens in a new window) may help you decide what documents need to be included depending on the type of claim.

 - Claims should be supported by all documents, medical certificates, police reports etc

 - Claim enquiries and completed claim forms together with all documentation are to be directed to the Senior Operations Accountant on 02 45707 1217 or email@example.com.
-Do not forward claims direct to the insurer as this will delay the claim being processed.
+Do not forward claims directly to the insurer as this will delay the claim being processed.